Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #>  $ se_soil3  : num  0.0391 0.039 0.039 0.0391 0.039 ...
 ```

 where `pred_soil1` is the probability of occurrence of class 1 and `se_soil1` is the standard error of prediction for the `pred_soil1` based on the Jackknife-after-Bootstrap method [@wager2014confidence].
-The first column in `pred.grids` contains existing map of `soil` with hard classes only.
+The first column in `pred.grids` contains the existing map of `soil` with hard classes only.

 <div class="figure" style="text-align: center">
 <img src="figures/Fig_comparison_uncertainty_Factor_variables_meuse.png" alt="Predictions of soil types for the meuse data set based on the RFsp: (above) probability for three soil classes, and (below) derived standard errors per class." width="90%" />
 <p class="caption">(\#fig:comparison-uncertainty-Factor)Predictions of soil types for the meuse data set based on the RFsp: (above) probability for three soil classes, and (below) derived standard errors per class.</p>
 </div>

-Spatial prediction of binomial and factor-type variables is straight forward with ranger / RFsp: buffer distance and spatial-autocorrelation can be incorporated at once.
-Compare with geostatistical packages where link functions and/or indicator kriging would need to be used, and which requires that variograms are fitted per class.
+Spatial prediction of binomial and factor-type variables is straight forward with ranger / RFsp: buffer distance and spatial-autocorrelation can be incorporated simultaneously as opposed to geostatistical packages, where link functions and/or indicator kriging would need to be used, and which require that variograms are fitted per class.

 ## Summary points

-In summary, MLA's are fairly attractive for soil mapping and soil modelling problems in general as they often perform better than standard linear models (already recognized by @moran2002spatial and @Henderson2004Geoderma; some recent comparisons of MLA's performance for operational soil mapping can be found in @nussbaum2018evaluation).
-MLA's often perform better than linear techniques for soil mapping possibly due to the following three reasons:
+In summary, MLA's are fairly attractive for soil mapping and soil modelling problems in general, as they often perform better than standard linear models (as previously recognized by @moran2002spatial and @Henderson2004Geoderma) Some recent comparisons of MLA's performance for operational soil mapping can be found in @nussbaum2018evaluation).
+MLA's often perform better than linear techniques for soil mapping; possibly for the following three reasons:

- 1. Non-linear relationships between soil forming factors and soil properties can be efficiently modeled using MLA's,
+ 1. Non-linear relationships between soil forming factors and soil properties can be more efficiently modeled using MLA's,
- 2. Tree-based MLA's (random forest, gradient boosting, cubist) are suitable for representing *local* soil-landscape relationships, which is often important for accuracy of spatial prediction models,
+ 2. Tree-based MLA's (random forest, gradient boosting, cubist) are suitable for representing *local* soil-landscape relationships, nested within larger areas, which is often important for achieving accuracy of spatial prediction models,
  3. In the case of MLA, statistical properties such as multicolinearity and non-Gaussian distribution are dealt with inside the models, which simplifies statistical modeling steps,

-On the other hand MLA's can be computationally very intensive and hence require careful planning, especially as the number of points goes beyond few thousand and number of covariates beyond a dozen.
-Note also that some MLA's such as for example Support Vector Machines (`svm`) is computationally very intensive and is probably not suited for large data sets.
+On the other hand, MLA's can be computationally very intensive and consequently require careful planning, especially as the number of points goes beyond a few thousand and the number of covariates beyond a dozen.
+Note also that some MLA's, such as for example Support Vector Machines (`svm`), are computationally very intensive and are probably not well suited for large data sets.

 Within PSM, there is increasing interest in doing ensemble predictions,
 model averages or model stacks.
 Stacking models can improve upon
 individual best techniques, achieving improvements of up to 30%, with
-the additional costs including only higher computation loads
+the additional demands consistinf of only higher computation loads
 [@michailidis2017investigating].
 In the example above, the extensive
-computational load from derivation of models and product predictions had
+computational load from derivation of models and product predictions
-already obtained improved accuracies, making increasing computing loads
+already achieved improved accuracies, making increasing computing loads
 further a matter of diminishing returns.
 Some interesting Machine Learning Algorithms for soil mapping based on regression include: Random Forest [@Biau2016],
 Gradient Boosting Machine (GBM) [@hastie2009elements], Cubist [@kuhn2014cubist],
 Generalized Boosted Regression Models [@ridgeway2010gbm], Support Vector Machines [@chang2011libsvm],
 and the Extreme Gradient Boosting approach available via the xgboost package [@2016arXiv160302754C].
-None of this techniques is universally the best spatial predictor for all soil variables,
+None of these techniques is universally recognized as the best spatial predictor for all soil variables.
-instead we recommend comparing MLA's using robust cross-validation methods as explained above.
+Instead, we recommend comparing MLA's using robust cross-validation methods as explained above.
-Also combining MLA's into ensemble predictions might not be beneficial at all.
+Also combining MLA's into ensemble predictions might not be beneficial in all situations.
 Less is better sometimes.

 The RFsp method seems to be suitable for generating spatial and spatiotemporal predictions.
-Computing time, however, can be a cumbersome and working with data sets with >1000
+Computing time, however, can be demanding and working with data sets with >1000
-point locations (hence 1000+ buffer distance maps) is probably not yet recommended.
+point locations (hence 1000+ buffer distance maps) is probably not yet feasible or recommended.
 Also cross-validation of accuracy of predictions produced using RFsp needs to be
 implemented using leave-location-out CV to account for spatial autocorrelation in data.
 The key to the success of the RFsp framework might be the training data quality —